COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 Full EU importation = obligation to be EU VAT compliant on all worldwide flights +

 The demand to factor in worldwide usage during an audit is universal and acknowledged by judgments, supported by legal opinions from various EU member states, including Denmark and the Netherlands.
-The setup of the aircraft must be fully compliant with EU regulations even though the home base and majority of all flights are flown outside the EU, e.g., North America, the Middle East, Asia, etc. Many jurisdictions have other compensation methods for non-business use incompatible with EU regulations.
+The setup of the aircraft must be fully compliant with EU regulations even though the home base and majority of all flights are flown outside the EU, e.g., North America, the Middle East, Asia, etc. Many jurisdictions have other compensation methods for non-business use that are incompatible with EU regulations.
 Therefore, a multi-jurisdiction operation is often difficult, yet it is not a mitigating circumstance that the aircraft is operated and fully imported in more than one jurisdiction.

 IMPORTANT!